The general terms and conditions of HAHN+KOLB Werkzeuge GmbH

 6. The Supplier will store the personal data for as long as this is necessary for the business relationship, in particular, the initiation and implementation of contracts, and for compliance with legal obligations.
 Such legal obligations particularly include retention duties under the German Commercial Code (HGB) and the German General Tax Code (AO).
 The retention periods stipulated therein are six to ten years.
 The duration of storage is further influenced by the statutory limitation periods.
 According to Sections 195 et seq.
 German Civil Code (BGB), the regular limitation period is three years; in certain cases, however, the limitation period may be as long as thirty years.

 8. Each data subject has the right to obtain from the Supplier access according to Article 15 GDPR, rectification according to Article 16 GDPR, erasure according to Article 17 GDPR and restriction of processing according to Article 18 GDPR, the right to object according to Article 21 GDPR and a right to data portability according to Article 20 GDPR.
 The right of access and the right to erasure are subject to the restrictions stipulated in Sections 34, 35 German Federal Data Protection Act (BDSG).
-Furthermore, under Article 77 GDPR in conjunction with Section 19 German Federal Data Protection Act (BDSG), each data subject has the right to lodge a complaint with a competent supervisory authority.
-Consent, once given, may be revoked at any time by notice to the Supplier.
+The data subject may assert the aforementioned rights in writing with the Company Data Protection Officer of the Supplier, whose contact details are listed in Clause XIII.2.
+Furthermore, under Article 77 GDPR in conjunction with Section 19 German Federal Data Protection Act (BDSG), each data subject has the right to lodge a complaint with a competent data protection supervisory authority.
+The data protection supervisory authority responsible for the supplier is: Der Landesbeauftragte für den Datenschutz und die Informationsfreiheit Baden-Württemberg, Königstrasse 10 a, 70173 Stuttgart, E-Mail: firstname.lastname@example.org.
+Consent, once given, may be revoked at any time and without giving reason by notice to the Supplier.
+The revocation does not affect the legality of the processing carried out until the revocation.

 9. According to Article 21(1) GDPR, a data subject has the right to object, on grounds relating to his or her particular situation, at any time to processing of data carried out based on point (f) of Article 6(1) GDPR (data processing based on the balancing of interests).
 If the data subject objects, the Supplier will no longer process his or her personal data, unless the Supplier demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or unless the processing serves the purpose of establishing, exercising or defending legal claims.